ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 - **JPG**: Use for photographs.
 - **PNG**: Use as the default for most other static images and images that require transparency.
 - **GIF**: Use for simple images.
 Supports transparency and animation.
-- **SVG**: Small file size that scales well and is supported all modern browsers and Internet Explorer 9+.
+- **SVG**: Small file size that scales well and is supported all modern browsers[http://caniuse.com/#feat=svg].
+Use for icons, illustrations, and logos.

 Once we have chosen the proper file format for an image, we should optimize the image file.
 Optimizing reduces the file size of an image by applying compression and removing unnecessary information such as metadata, embedded thumbnails, and color profiles.
 There are a number of desktop and online tools that you may use to manually optimize images: